Blacknight318/deface_streamlit_frontend/README.md

-## Streamlit wrapper for the python deface module for facial blurr
+# Streamlit wrapper for the python deface module for facial blurr

+## Running the code natively

 ### Running the program
 ```bash